UART Driver

 Arguments

-A pointer to the buffer to read into.
+A pointer to a buffer to read into.

 bool uart_available(void)